Kattusite/linguistics-db/README.md

 To-Do
 ========
+* Reorder the default options in dropdowns to be more useful...
+People will be more likely to select "at least 1" than they are to select "exactly 1"
 * Create a "related queries" div containing info about other things the user could have asked.
 For instance, if a user searches for A and B, inform them about what would have happened if they searched for just A or just B. If a user searches for Exactly 1 of x, y, z, inform them what would have happened if they searched for at least 1 (and so on)
 * How to represent variable-number-of-trait query payloads?